Nacriema/PMIS-Tool/README.md

 to perform the prediction.

 ## Problem Analysis
+Targets:

-Target - Build the Camera Calibration tool.
+Build the Camera Calibration tool.
 I've implemented the core algorithm.
-The parameters need to be considered
+The parameters need to be considered to perform this Algorithm:
+  * Principal Point (Currently this will be achieved by getting the center of the current image)
+  * 2 Vanishing point:
+    * Each vanishing point, we need 2 line-pair. **CONSIDER THIS !!!**
+    * 2 Points for each line. (in pixel) **CONSIDER THIS**
+    * 2 Point on Top-left and Top-right of the Pylon (in pixel).
+For each point, we give the information about the 3D coordinate! **CONSIDER THIS !!!**

+  * Overall, we need: 4 lines ~ 8 points (required pixel value ~ canvas interaction), 2 points (required pixel value ~ canvas interaction)

 ## Task list
 - [x] Use the Idea of InvoiceNet to build the application, first I need to clone the InvoiceNet GUI